How to Cope with The Loss of a Sheltie

 That means allowing yourself to cry as much as you need.
 Crying releases stress hormones from your body and is psychologically cathartic.
 It opens you to the full force of your emotions and allows supressed feelings to rise to the surface.

 Crying is healthy.
-Some experts swear by it as a daily routine, as a way of purging all those trapped feelings out of the body.
+Some people swear by it as a daily routine, as a way of purging all those trapped feelings out of the body.
 Let them out—then let them go.
-When you've finished crying, focus on positive affirmations and do something productive that you enjoy, whether it's reading a good book, cooking a meal for your family, or going for a walk in the fresh air.
+Afterwards, repeat some positive affirmations and do something productive that will take your mind off negative thoughts.
+Reading a book.
+Do some coloring.
+Cook a meal for your family.
+Go for a walk in the fresh air.

 It's also likely that your Sheltie had an impact on your friend's life, too.
 They may want to share fond memories with you, and remind you what a wonderful life your Sheltie had.